lavendarqueen/SVG-logo-maker/README.md

 To view installation, usage, and testing instructions, please click the link to the video walk-through: https://github.com/lavendarqueen/SVG-logo-maker/assets/159203938/2b1d3e42-05df-4c1f-a592-a25c0177c13c

-## Installation Instructions
+## Installation

-1. From the command line, input node index.js
+From the command line, input "node index.js"
-2. Prompts will appear allowing you to select text color, then shape, then shape color.
+Prompts will appear allowing you to select text color, then shape, then shape color.

 ## Usage

-1. After making your selections, you will receive the message "logo successfully created.
+After making your selections, you will receive the message: "logo successfully created".

-2. To preview your logo, right-click on the "logo.svg" file.
+To preview your logo, right-click on the "logo.svg" file.

-3. Select "Preview SVG" and expand the terminal.
+Select "Preview SVG" and expand the terminal.

 ## Tests

-I built testing suites for each of the three shape and various color choices for this application using Jest.
+I built testing suites for each of the three shapes and various color choices for this application using Jest.
 To run the tests:

-1. From the command line, input "npm install jest" and hit enter.
+1. From the command line, input "npm install jest" and hit enter when the file has loaded.

 2. Then input "npm run test" and hit enter.

 3. You will find the test results in the terminal.

 ## Credits